What is Matcha? The one and only Matcha-Encyclopedia

 Because matcha is a powdered tea, it can be mixed into just about anything.
 This fact, coupled with the continued automation of the Japanese tea industry led matcha to international fame.
 You can now see it in everything from ice cream to kitkats.

-The first matcha experience many people have is with either a matcha latte or a matcha dessert.
+The first matcha experience many people have is with either a matcha latte or a matcha dessert such as a matcha tiramisu.
 While these matcha treats are a good way to get people into the world of matcha, this tea is so much more than a simple flavoring agent.
 In the rest of the article, we are going to be talking about matcha in its true form, carefully produced and mixed directly into water.

 Flavor